Graphene Field Effect Transistors: A Review: Graphene

 where $\left\lVert \mathbf{a}_{1,2} \right\rVert = a' = \sqrt{3} a \approx \SI{2.46}{\angstrom}$ is the lattice constant.
 The primitive reciprocal lattice vectors, $\mathbf{b}_1$ and $\mathbf{b}_2$, are related to $\mathbf{a}_1$ and $\mathbf{a}_2$ \cite{basics} by

 and

 Figure 5 shows the first Brillouin zone for graphene in reciprocal space.
 The center of the first Brillioin zone is labelled as $\Gamma$ by convention and corresponds to the origin $\mathbf{k} = \mathbf{0}$, where $\mathbf{k} = (k_x, k_y)$ is the wave vector associated with electronic states in the lattice, with $k_x$ and $k_y$ representing the wavenumbers along $\mathbf{\hat{e}}_1$ and $\mathbf{\hat{e}}_2$, respectively.
 The first Brillouin zone is hexagonal and has six points labelled $K$ and $K'$, collectively referred to as Dirac points.
 Points with the same label are considered to be equivalent and are separated by a primitive reciprocal lattice vector ($\mathbf{b}_1$ or $\mathbf{b}_2$).
 The novel electronic properties of graphene hinge on the excitations around these six Dirac points, as shall be explained in this section.
+It is worth however, showing first the full band structure of graphene computed from first principle calculations.
+We use VASP to find the full band structure of Graphene.
+The results are presented in the graph below,

+The interesting feature of the above band structure as we shall see below is the crossing at point K. This crossing is responsible for many of the interesting properties of graphene.
+Although the ab initio method susccsfully provides the full band structure with great detail, to understand the physics governing graphene, it is useful to zoom in at point K and describe the dispersion using a simplified version.
 An isolated carbon atom in an excited state has four electrons in its outer shell.
 Using spectroscopic notation, this corresponds to one $2s$ electron and one electron per $2p$ orbital ($2p_x$, $2p_y$, and $2p_z$).
 In graphene, the $2s$, $2p_x$, and $2p_y$ states mix to form three $sp^2$ hybrid orbitals for each carbon atom separated by $120^\circ$.
 The electronic $sp^2$ hybrid states participate in three strong covalent $\sigma$ bonds between each carbon atoms and neighboring carbon atoms in the graphene lattice, leading to the geometry of the lattice shown in Fig. 4.
 Electrons in $2p_z$ orbitals are located above and below the plane of graphene, participating in weaker $\pi$ bonds \cite{pi}.
 These electrons will henceforth be referred to as $\pi$ electrons.
 This is illustrated in Fig. 6.

 The $sp^2$ electrons participating in strong $\sigma$ bonds lead to the high strength and other novel mechanical properties of graphene but play no role in the low energy excitations which govern the electronic properties thereof that are relevant in the context of graphene electronics \cite{review1}.
 On the other hand, the $\pi$ electrons are highly mobile and play a crucial role in the context of the electronic properties of graphene.
 For this reason, the band structure of graphene as presented and analyzed in the literature only takes into account $\pi$ electrons, which will be assumed in the remainder of this report.